 Nov 06-24, 2017

-The body with its structures, membranes and vessels provide form and spaces that are filled.
-The skin is like a boundary and connects us with our environment.
-Membranes of cells contain fluid and allow communication with their fluid they swim in.
-Bones of pelvis, ribs and head give space for the threedimensionality of organs.
+The body with its structures, membranes and vessels provides form and spaces that are filled.
+The skin is like a boundary and it connects us with our environment.
+The membranes of cells contain fluid and allow communication with the fluid they swim in.
+The bones of the pelvis, the ribs and the head give space for the three-dimensionality of organs.
 Our body is structure, fullness and space.
-In the Body-Mind Centering® morning challenge we move, breathe, rest, explore, dance.
-We explore structures of the body and their possibilities for movement.
-Through anatomical ideas, movement, perception and touch we place our awareness into different body systems.
-We also explore the journey of developmental movements – how did we grow from a one celled animal to a walking human.
-Different developmental movement patterns give support and ease for our movement and being today.
-Through movement with finest awareness we evoke presence, three dimensional full-body pleasure for joyous movement!
+In the Body-Mind Centering® Challenge we move, breathe, rest, explore, dance.
+We explore the structures of the body and their possibilities for movement.
+Through anatomical ideas, movement, perception and touch we place our awareness on different body systems.
+We also explore the journey of developmental movements – how did we grow from a one-celled animal to a walking human.
+Different developmental movement patterns give support and ease to our movement and being today.
+Through movement with the finest awareness we evoke presence, three-dimensional full-body pleasure for joyous movement!

-Fluidity!
-Fluids, fascia and developmental movement: Fascia connects us from within.
-A threediminsional fluid web that envelopes everything, connects and seperates.
+Our structures and movement developed in the fluid environment of our mother’s womb.
 Fluids support flow, ease and rest in movement.
-We will explore rolling, crawling, coordination from center to peripherie, soft spine and fluid central axis as a base for our movements today.
+We will explore rolling, crawling, coordination from center to periphery, soft spine and fluid central axis as a base for our movements today.

-Nina Wehnert works as a dancer and teaches Vinyasa Yoga, Body-Mind Centering® and Contact Improvisation in classes, workshops, retreats and festivals around Europe as well as at dance schools.
-She is certified as a Somatic Movement Educator in BMC® and in Embodied Anatomy & Yoga and received her yoga training at OM Yoga New York in 2007, a Yogaschool that combines clear, precise alignment with the form of vinyasa and buddhist meditation.
+Nina Wehnert works as a dancer and teaches Vinyasa Yoga, Body-Mind Centering® and Contact Improvisation in classes, workshops, retreats and festivals around Europe as well as dance schools.
+She is certified as a Somatic Movement Educator in BMC® and in Embodied Anatomy & Yoga and received her yoga training at OM Yoga New York in 2007, a yoga school that combines clear, precise alignment in the form of vinyasa and buddhist meditation.

 photos: Patrick Beelaert